secretstartups/handbook/finance/growth-and-development/index.html.md

 **Training Aligned to GitLab L&D**

+Together with GitLab L&D, we created the [Finance Learning Hub](https://gitlab.edcast.com/channel/5370), a curated learning channel in GitLab Learn.

 To align and support the broader GitLab L&D efforts, we will promote the training made available by the People team.
 This will allow us to give back and contribute in a way that makes this program even stronger.
-We will also look for ways to create a curriculum that fits the different areas of the finance org.
+We will continue to look for ways to create a curriculum that fits the different areas of the finance org.